-Let’s face it: hydrocarbons are second hand energy sources.
-Trees and other plants absorb electromagnetic radiation from the Sun and use that energy to convert water, carbon dioxide and nitrogen into sugars that the plant needs to survive, and then, when they die, we use their flesh as biomass fuel, or they get crushed under the earth for a few million years and then up from the ground comes a bubblin’ crude, oil that is, Texas “T”.
+Let’s face it: hydrocarbons are secondhand energy sources.
+Trees and other plants absorb electromagnetic radiation from the Sun and use that energy to convert water, carbon dioxide, and nitrogen into sugars that the plant needs to survive.
+Then, when they die, we use their flesh as biomass fuel, or they get crushed under the earth for a few million years, and then up from the ground comes a bubblin’ crude, oil that is, Texas “T”.

 “The engine runs quieter and fewer pollutants are being created,” Christian von Olshausen of Sunfire said.

-This “e-diesel” is also maintains a high cetane number, which, in the parlance of diesel powered automobiles, means that it ignites easier when injected into hot compressed air.
+This “e-diesel” also maintains a high cetane number, which, in the parlance of diesel-powered automobiles, means that it ignites easier when injected into hot compressed air.

 The process is actually pretty simple.
 You heat steam up to about 1472 degrees Fahrenheit (Using renewable energy sources of course!) so that the hydrogen-oxygen bonds break down and you end up with free hydrogen and oxygen atoms.
 Then you inject carbon dioxide at high pressures to combine the carbon and hydrogen into saturated hydrocarbons:

 10CO2 + 10H2O + <heat and pressure> → 1C10H20 + 15O2